alex-gutev/live_cells_py/README.md

 # Live Cells Python

-> [!CAUTION]
-> This software is still in beta, and will likely experience rapid
-> changes before the first official release.
+**This software is still in beta, and will likely experience rapid changes before the first official release.**

 Live Cells Python is a reactive programming library for Python, ported from [Live Cells](https://livecells.viditrack.com/) for Dart.